 Americans Abroad: The Book Project

-I’m currently researching this book, which I expect to publish in 2023.
+I’m currently researching this book, which I hope to publish in 2024.

 Would you like to contribute your experiences to the book?